 Wilson apprenticed as a carpenter and made a living as a cooper.
 In 1659 he sued his master Wilson Douglass for failing to provide him with clothing and tools of the trade at the end of his apprenticeship, as was customary.
 Because of the importance of his barrels, Wilson was allowed to cut large amounts of white oak from the town commons.
 In 1681 the town complained that he was not cutting up the unused parts of the trees for firewood and leaving them on the green.

-Having some money in his family, Wilson sold his first home and built this one by the river.
-A shop that Wilson built was later the starting point for Thomas Dennis who became famous for his cabinetry and woodworking.
+Having some money in his family, Wilson sold his first home on County Street to William Searle, who sold to Thomas Dennis, and built this house by the river.
+A shop that Wilson built was later the starting point for Dennis who became famous for his cabinetry and woodworking.